rrana1719/HOIP-PIMC/README.md

 2) The folder titled "Thin Film Geometry" has everything incorporated into the Python script.
 The Hankel Transform library is used to get the electron-hole potential for an exciton in a thin inorganic film surrounded by semi-infinite organic layers.
 Like the crystal geometry, the python script uses path integral Monte Carlo (PIMC) with a Fröhlich-like model Hamiltonian to get the renormalized exciton binding energy and corresponding P(r) at a certain temperature.
 We note that this code can also get the exciton binding energy in the absence of phonon interactions if needed.

-3) The folder titled "Figures" contains a Python script and Adobe Illustrator script along with the P(r)'s that generated the figures for the work.